yuany32/data-visualization-portfolio/README.md

 ## Contents
 - ### Data Analysis and visualization
- - Examine the quality of collected lab data: Analysis of how well research participants performed in a designed "double-Y-maze" memory game, using correct trials and game duration as data quality indicators to explore what techniques human uses to learn and memorize tasks.
+  - _Examine the quality of the collected lab data_: Analysis of how well research participants performed in a designed "double-Y-maze" memory game, using correct number of trials and task durations as data quality indicators to explore what techniques human uses to learn and memorize tasks.